rapidsai/raft/README.md

 - `libraft-frontend` contains a subset of CUDA/C++ headers that can be safely included in public APIs because they depend only upon the cudatoolkit libraries and can be safely compiled without `nvcc`.
 The client APIs are also more stable across versions so they can be safely installed globally in an environment with projects which might have been built with different versions of RAFT.
 - `libraft-nn` (optional) contains shared libraries for the nearest neighbors primitives.
 - `libraft-distance` (optional) contains shared libraries for distance primitives.
-- `pyraft` (optional) contains reusable Python tools to accelerate Python algorithm development.
 - `pylibraft` (optional) Python wrappers around RAFT algorithms and primitives
+- `pyraft` (optional) contains reusable Python infrastructure and tools to accelerate Python algorithm development.

 Use the following command to install RAFT with conda (use `-c rapidsai-nightly` for more up-to-date but less stable nightly packages)
 ```bash
 conda install -c rapidsai libraft-frontend libraft-nn libraft-distance pyraft pylibraft
 ```

-After installing RAFT, `find_package(raft COMPONENTS nn distance)` can be used in your CUDA/C++ build.
+After installing RAFT, `find_package(raft COMPONENTS backend nn distance)` can be used in your CUDA/C++ build.
 Note that the `COMPONENTS` are optional and will depend on the packages installed.

 ### CPM